 Provide evidence of training and expertise for the Police, ACC, Ministry of Health, Ministry for Vulnerable Children Oranga Tamariki and the justice system.

 What does MEDSAC Accreditation involve?

-Accreditation for doctors
+Accreditation for doctors and nurse practitioners

 For accreditation to be maintained, yearly myMEDSAC CPD requirements must be fulfilled.